 -c edge- server commit- server Set or change configuration values used to set up the distributed environment on an edge or commit server.
 The specified service dictates which configuration values can be set.
 Configuration fields are initially populated with the configured values if set, default values if unset, or unset for unset values with no default.
 After exiting from the form, any configuration commands in this field will be run on the current server for the scope of the serverID .
 Because the commands apply only to the ServerID server, the server# prefix is not allowed.
-For more information, see the section "Shortcuts to configuring the server" in Helix Versioning Engine Administrator Guide: Multi-site Deployment . -d serverID Delete the named server specification. -g Generate a new serverID as part of the form. -i Read a server specification from standard input.
+For more information, see the section "Shortcuts to configuring the server" in Helix Versioning Engine Administrator Guide: Multi-Site Deployment . -d serverID Delete the named server specification. -g Generate a new serverID as part of the form. -i Read a server specification from standard input.
 You can combine this option with the -c option to generate and run configuration variables used to set up an edge or commit server.
 When used with -c , only the fields explicitly set in standard input from the DistributedConfig field will be configured. -1 Use with -o flag to display the values of the configuration variables used to set up the current edge or commit server in a distributed environment.
-This option shows the configuration commands in the DistributedConfig field. -0 Write the named server specification to standard output. g-opts See "Global Options" on page 571 .
+This option shows

+-0 Write the named server specification to standard output. g-opts See "Global Options" on page 534.

-Can File Arguments Use Revision Specifier?
-Can File Arguments Use Revision Range?
-Minimal Access Level Required N/A N/A see discussion below p4 serverid
+Can File Arguments Use Can File Arguments Use Minimal Access Revision Specifier?
+Revision Range?
+Level Required N/A N/A see discussion below p4 serverid

 Only super can run p4 server in update mode (using -i, -g, and -d options).
-Non-operators can run p4 server in non-update mode (using -o or -o -g options).
+Non-operators can run p4 server in non-update mode (using -o or -o-g options).
 Operators cannot run p4 server at all.